 The bit model does not provide a bit representation for negative integer values.

-(Aside – Fortran does not define the mapping of sequential unformatted files and this can lead to a vulnerability when using such files between programs compiled with different language processors, or even between different versions of the same processor.
-This could be placed in in clause 7)

 6.3.2 Avoidance mechanisms for language users

 Use the language-provided intrinsics whenever bit manipulations are necessary, especially those that occupy more than one integer.

 Use the intrinsic procedure bit_size to determine the size of the bit model supported by the kind of integer in use.